terranexum/EMiTS/Concept_Development/README.md

 # Steps in the Development of EMiTS

-## Details of the Thought Process
+## The Thought Process

 1) Perhaps a first step is to gain some initial familiarity with different fields of knowledge where quantities are defined and measured.
 By doing so, it is possible to see how there always appear to be variations on the same themes in every field, each described by different words in different places by different people.
 For example, an eco-industrial park, eco-industrial cluster, and technology cluster are all variations on the same concept of co-locating people and technological capabilities to improve the efficiency of one or more activities.

 2) It then becomes possible to understand that each of these variations have inputs and outputs, and were created for some purpose.
 Basically, each of these is a function.
 With input parameters that are processed to create some output.
 Energy is always an input to all of these.
 Examining the other possible inputs and factoring those inputs to their most basic inputs yields the quantities within EMiTS - energy, mass, information, time, and space.